ymxlzgy/FoundAD/README.md

 ```bash
 python foundad/main.py mode=train data.batch_size=8 data.dataset=mvtec data.data_name=mvtec_1shot data.data_path=/media/ymxlzgy/Data21/xinyan app=train_dinov2 diy_name=dbug
 ```
 `data.dataset` is "mvtec" or "visa". `data.data_name` is the folder name of few-shot samples. `data.data_path` is the path where the few-shot folder is at. `app` is train_dinov2 or train_dinov3 under configs/app/. `diy_name` (optionally) is the post-fix name of the model saving directory.
+To adjust the layer, please specify `app.meta.n_layer`.

 ### Anomaly Detection / Inference